Passivity-preserving splitting methods for rigid body systems: Abstract

 \section{Abstract}

-A rigid body model for the dynamics of a marine vessel, used in simulations of offshore pipe-lay operations, gives rise to a set of ordinary differential equations.
-This system of equations consists of terms modelling Coriolis effects, damping, restoring forces and moments, environmental forces, and controls.
-We propose splitting methods tailored to the numerical solution of this problem.
-The suggested splitting is into the conservative part, and the remaining part containing damping and control.
-The conservative part is completely integrable, even though it is nonlinear.
-The damping and control part is linear, and therefore easily integrable.
-We investigate stability and energy behaviour of the methods in numerical experiments.
+A rigid body model for the dynamics of a marine vessel, used in simulations of offshore pipe-lay operations, gives rise to a set of ordinary differential equations with controls.
+The system is input-output passive.
+We propose passivity-preserving splitting methods for the numerical solution of a class of problems which includes this system as a special case.
+We prove the passivity-preservation property for the splitting methods, and we investigate stability and energy behaviour in numerical experiments.
+Implementation is discussed in detail for a special case where the splitting gives rise to the subsequent integration of two completely integrable flows.
+The equations for the attitude are reformulated on $SO(3)$ using rotation matrices rather than local parametrizations with Euler angles. \keywords{passivity; structure preservation; differential equations; time integration; multibody dynamics}